freehandle/breeze/README.md

 ## Modular architecture

-Breeze was designed to provide three main services, uncoupled.
+Breeze is designed to provide three main services, uncoupled.

 1. The first service encompasses block creation and consensus.